yaluba1/TradingTools/README.md

 TradingTools is a comprehensive Python-based suite designed to interact with the Interactive Brokers (IBKR) Client Portal API.
 This repository provides a collection of self-contained tools for managing accounts, orders, portfolios, alerts, and market discovery, with built-in support for persistent logging and session tracking.

+Personally, I am using this tool in MCPs and skills for AI agents.

 ## Core Features

 - **Pacing Compliance**: All tools respect the IBKR 10 requests per second limit.